-The Catalyst Network is a community of high-impact individuals who come together regularly to work on complex business and societal issues.
-In an increasingly polarised world, it bridges the gap between talk and action, theory and outcomes.
-It brings extraordinary leadership and diversity to the task of shaping the future.
+We are a membership community of high-impact individuals who work on complex business and societal issues.
+In an increasingly polarised world, we bring extraordinary courage, compassion and imagination to the task of shaping the future.

 Who are Catalysts?

-Catalysts are the unserved part of the leadership population.
-They’re distinguished by the unique way they see the world and create value.
-They work across silos, transcend politics and create the conditions for new products, business models and alliances to emerge.
+Catalysts are different in how they see the world and create value.
 As individuals, Catalysts create immense value.
 Together, they’re a potent force for good.

-‘They mobilize people to fix what is flawed or broken.
-They generate movements to tackle complex issues.
-They transform teams, organizations, communities, and nations.
-They help us to think differently about the world, and to take actions to make it a better place.’Dean Williams, Head, World Leaders Project, Harvard Center for Public Leadership, and author, Leadership for a Fractured World (2015)
+‘They help us to think differently about the world, and to take actions to make it a better place.’Dean Williams, Head, World Leaders Project and author, Leadership for a Fractured World

 How we work

-As well as community-based problem-solving sessions, we design and lead initiatives to ensure our collective prosperity.
-Current examples include a cross-sector pilot to accelerate the emergence of South Australia’s new economic future, and a multi-stakeholder retail industry transformation program.
+Individually and in collaborations, we contribute to, design and lead initiatives to improve wellbeing and ensure our collective prosperity.
+Examples include a pilot on South Australia’s new economic future, Melbourne homelessness, government-citizen engagement in Europe and a universal basic income.

-We’ve initiated a global research project to identify Catalysts’ unique capacity to create and lead large-scale transformation.
-Catalysts’ capabilities have been harnessed by organisations to explore issues such as viable not-for-profit funding models, alternative refugee employment pathways and how to create a pipeline for high-quality retiree housing stock.
+We are undertaking research to identify Catalysts’ unique capacity to create and lead large-scale transformation.
+Catalyst capabilities have been harnessed by organisations to explore issues such as viable not-for-profit funding models, alternative refugee employment pathways and how to create a pipeline for high-quality retiree housing stock.

 A former journalist, Josie has a longstanding interest in management, leadership, networks and emerging trends.
 She has held senior roles in organisations in different industries and has experience across all sectors.
 An entrepreneur and innovator, Josie co-created Australia’s first leadership index and founded and built several highly successful businesses including a chief financial officers membership, initiatives for senior women in business, and a collaborative innovation venture.
 Through this, she has coached and mentored scores of executive leaders in Australia and internationally.